la2050/archive/_projects/2016/get-lit-with-red-hen-press-bringing-fresh-voices-to-the-la-literary-scene.md

   publicizing 26 works of poetry, fiction, and creative nonfiction by both established and emerging authors, providing opportunities for minority populations to establish their place in the American literary canon.
+project_proposal_impact:
+  - Arts establishments
+  - Manufacturing activity
+  - Employment in the creative industries
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
 category: create
 body_class: banana